knuckleswtf/scribe/docs/generating-documentation.md

 - If you're using `static` type, find the `docs/index.html` file in your `public/` folder and open that in your browser.
 - If you're using `laravel` type, start your app (`php artisan serve`), then visit `/docs`.

+## Configuring interactive documentation
+When `interactive` is set to `true` (which is also the default value) in your config, Scribe will add a "Try It Out" button to your endpoints so users can test them from their browser.

+For this to work, though, you'll need to make sure CORS is enabled.
+An easy package for this is [`fruitcake/laravel-cors`](https://github.com/fruitcake/laravel-cors).

 ## Postman collection generation
 By default, a Postman collection file which you can import into API clients like Postman or Insomnia is generated alongside your docs.
 You can view it by visiting `public/docs/collection.json` for `static` type, and `<your-app>/docs.json` for `laravel` type.
 This link will also be added to the sidebar of your docs.